Padel Training at Home UK 2026: 7 Effective Drills for Between Court Sessions

 Skill trained: Shoulder joint stability, rotational core strength, injury prevention for the striking arm and shoulder – the most commonly injured area in recreational padel players

-Why it works: Shoulder and elbow overuse injuries are among the most frequently reported causes of extended absence from padel in recreational player communities across the UAE and globally.
+Why it works: Shoulder and elbow overuse injuries are among the most frequently reported causes of extended absence from padel in recreational player communities across the UK and globally.
 Coaches and physiotherapists working with racket sport athletes consistently recommend targeted shoulder stability and rotational strength work as the most effective preventive measure.
 This circuit addresses the specific muscle groups – rotator cuff, shoulder stabilisers, and rotational core – most involved in padel stroke production.

 Setup: Secure a resistance band to a fixed point at waist height, or use a loop band around both wrists for the rotational exercises.